 The initial line of action is to simply tighten the current screws; however, if the screws are stripped, fresh pilot holes for new screws may be required.

 Following the tightening of the screws, the following step is to replace the present screw with a bigger diameter one.
 If it doesn’t work, a dowel can be used.
 Allow the dowel adhesive to cure completely before gluing it into the screw holes.
 Drill fresh pilot holes and attach the replacement components when the glue has dried.
+If you can’t do this then you can always call a stronghold locksmith Newstead to help you.

 Read More: 3 Benefits Of Having A Spare Key